 Robert W. Day MD, PhD, MPH

-Executive Board Chair, Founder
+Board Member, Founder

 President & Director Emeritus of the Fred Hutchinson Cancer Research Center, Dr. Robert Day also serves as a member of the FHCRC Division of Public Health Sciences, Cancer Prevention Research Program and has served as the Scientific Director for the International Consortium for Research on the Health Effects of Radiation.
 Dr. Day has earned degrees at Harvard College, University of Chicago, and University of California at Berkeley School of Public Health and was named Emeritus Dean and Professor at the University of Washington School of Public Health.

-Kathryn Korch, BA, CDPT
+Kathryn Korch, BA, CDP

 Kathryn has a BA in Psychology and Sociology from the University of Washington.
 She is a certified chemical dependency professional in training with experience working in King and Snohomish County Juvenile Drug Court, with at risk-youth, homeless youth as well as with adolescents and young adults in outpatient substance abuse treatment settings.
 At SAMA, Kathryn works with our young adult clients through intensive outpatient, continuing care, relapse prevention and the Family Navigator support line.
 In addition she works with various community groups including schools to provide education, training and information on substance use and abuse.
 Kathryn also teaches indoor cycling classes and believes that “recovery happens for the mind, body and soul.”